multiversx/mx-sdk-py-cli/CLI.md

 $ mxpy config-env remove --help
 usage: mxpy config-env remove [-h] ...

 Deletes an environment from the env file.
-Will switch to default env.

-positional arguments:
-  environment  The environment to remove from env file.
+Use `mxpy config-env switch` to move to another env.

 options:
   -h, --help  show this help message and exit
+  --env ENV   the name of the environment to operate on

 ```
 ### ConfigEnv.Reset